 Patient and Visitors

-Our primary goal as a High Desert hospital is to provide you with the highest quality of care possible.
-Our commitment to caring for the whole person-body, mind, spirit-is a means of fulfilling the mission of our sponsors, the Sisters of St. Joseph of Orange.
+Our primary goal is to provide you with the highest quality of care possible.
+Our commitment to caring for the whole person — body, mind and spirit — is a means of fulfilling the mission of our sponsors, the Sisters of St. Joseph of Orange and Sisters of Providence.

 We have prepared a guide to answer questions you may have during your hospital stay, to explain some of the necessary policies and procedures, and to acquaint you with the services we provide for your care, comfort and convenience.

-If you have any further questions, please don't hesitate to ask your nurse or your doctor, or feel free to contact our Communication and Marketing Department at 760-242-2311 ext.
-8260 or our Administration Department directly at ext.
+If you have any further questions, please don't hesitate to ask your nurse or your doctor, or feel free to contact our Administration Department directly at ext.
 8200.

 We are pleased that you and your doctor have chosen our hospital.
 While you are with us, we'll do our best to ensure your comfort and recovery.